simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 The generated journal entries will be sorted by date.
 The original order of same-day entries will be preserved, usually.
 <!-- (by reversing the CSV entries if they seem to be in reverse date order). -->

+If you assign anything to the `balance` pseudo field, it would become an assertion of the balance of `account1`.
+If you assign empty string to it, no assertion will be generated (this can be used to omit balance assertions on some transactions).